 The simple addition of a few chipotles in adobo sauce to what is normally just a great regular-ole tomato-based BBQ sauce really makes for a totally different, utterly fantastic sauce for ribs, chicken, pulled pork… you name it.

 I’ve made mustard-based BBQ sauces before, but nothing even comes close to this Atomic BBQ sauce.
 It takes mustardy sauces to a whole new place, thanks mostly to the addition of pickled banana peppers.
 Of course, there’s a pretty good kick to the sauce.
 It is called Atomic BBQ sauce for a reason.
 Perfect on a rack of smoked St. Louis-style ribs, and outstanding on a pulled pork sandwich.

-Atomic BBQ sauce is a great thing.
+This sauce is a great thing.
 Definitely my new favorite when it comes to non-ketchup-based BBQ sauces.

-I smoked some pork shoulders this weekend that were injected and basted with Cherry Dr. Pepper.
+I smoked some pork shoulders this weekend that were injected and basted with Cherry Doctor Pepper.
 The end result was the best pulled pork I’ve ever had.
 Everyone that ate it said it was fantastic.
 Super tender, super moist, and just the right smoke flavor.
-Along with the pulled pork I served this great sauce.
+Along with the pulled pork I served this great Cherry Doctor Pepper BBQ sauce.

-I like to serve (and be served) sauce on the side.
+I like to serve (and be served) Cherry Doctor Pepper BBQ sauce on the side.
 First, you get to add as little or as much as you want.
 Second, it doesn’t let you hide less-than-perfect meat.
 I always sample meats first before saucing them.
 A good sauce can cover up for over-cooked, under-smoked meat, so order yours “dry” (sauce on the side).